Who were the Puritans?

 Initially, few Africans were imported into Virginia, and by 1650 there were only 400 slaves in the colony.

-Over the next few decades, however, Virginia landowners began growing rice and indigo in large quantities, which required large amounts of unskilled labor, and slavery increased.
+Over the next few decades, however, Virginia landowners began growing rice and indigo in large quantities, which required large amounts of labor, and slavery increased.

 How did the triangular trade system operate?